 This case study illustrates the value of biological monitoring

-RPE and other PPE.
-Although air monitoring had identified 'hot
+other PPE.
+Although air monitoring had identified 'hot spots' of

-spots' of contamination, the intermittent nature of these pockets
+benzene contamination, the intermittent nature of these and the

 Biological monitoring was able to give an integrated measurement